Kingxukai/linux/Documentation/trace/index.rst

 Core Tracing Frameworks
 -----------------------

-The following are the primary tracing frameworks integrated into the Linux kernel.
+The following are the woke primary tracing frameworks integrated into the Linux kernel.

 .. toctree::